try-firefly/firefly-collector/README.md

 ## Firefly collector

 This repo contains Firefly's OpenTelemetry collector build.
-It also contains the necessary toolchain to build your own collector if you wish to add additional receivers, processors or exporters.
+The collector is included in the `data-pipeline` so there is no need to install or host it separately.
+However, this repo does contain the necessary toolchain to build your own collector if you wish to add additional receivers, processors or exporters.
+To do so please see setup instructions below.

 ## Setup